SIT40521 Certificate IV in Kitchen Management

 All students must be 18 years of age or over at the time of applying for admission at the Australian National Academy of Education.

-1. Entry into this course requires an IELTS band score of 6.0 or PTE Score of 50 or in line with Department of Home Affairs (DHA) regulations.
+1. Entry into this course requires an IELTS band score of 6.0 with no less than band 5.5 or PTE Score of 50 or in line with Department of Home Affairs (DHA) regulations.

 2. Learning (ACSF Level 3), reading (ACSF Level 3), writing (ACSF Level 3), oral communication (ACSF Level 4), and numeracy (ACSF Level 3) are desirable to participate in this course.